Continued from Part I:

 She published the letter here:

-As the worlds camera’s collected in our capital, trying to get a glimpse of the antidote to Covid, Heather had an inside line.
-Everyday Canadians, citizen journalists, and photographers poured their hearts out to her and Bret for covering the convoy before it exploded across the world.
+As the worlds camera’s assembled in our capital, trying to get a glimpse of the convoy, Heather had an inside line.
+Everyday Canadians, citizen journalists, and photographers poured their hearts out to her and Bret long before the real events exploded across the world.

 This collection of stories dispels the myths and hexes cast from the main stream press.
-They beautifully frame the revelry and joy in the streets, and reveal the truth of the convoy that landed like a kill shot to lockdowns.
+They beautifully frame the revelry and joy in the streets.
+They reveal the truth of the convoy that landed like a kill shot to the lockdowns.

-Over the last couple of years it has become abundantly clear to me that above everything else The Trucker Freedom Convoy is the story of redemption, that amorphous, undeserved thing we yearn for in the deepest recesses of our hearts.
-The convoy reminded us that redemption for everyone is possible, but it’s only born through sacrifice.
+Over the last couple of years it became abundantly clear that above everything else The Trucker Freedom Convoy is the story of redemption.
+It reminds us that a second chance is possible through love and sacrifice.

-The Truckers, in their raw and magnanimous way, showed us that it can only be when we lay our lives down in service to each other, can we ever hope to be truly free.
+The Truckers, in their raw and magnanimous way, showed us that we will only be truly free when we lay our lives down in service to each other.

 These stories are where our freedom begins.